Posts

 Being Neurodivergent at work

 Have you ever been faced with a problem that you just can’t solve?
 You don’t know where to start, and have no idea what to do next?
-Being Neurodivergent at work can feel like this.
+Being neurodivergent at work can feel like this.

 I’d like to introduce you to Paul who has been working in advertising for 5 years.
 He has been struggling with managing his diary and tasks for most of this time with many near misses and close shaves.
-Paul was diagnosed with dyslexia at school but since starting work hasn’t felt that he needed to talk about it and to be fair has done pretty well for himself in winning some key clients as well as building some key relationships that have helped his employer increase their revenue.
-Unfortunately for Paul as his responsibilities have grown so have the number of things he needs to do, and he can’t hold them all in his head anymore.
+Paul was diagnosed with dyslexia at school but since starting work hasn’t felt that he needed to talk about it and to be fair has done pretty well for himself in winning key clients, as well as building key relationships that have helped his employer increase their revenue.
+Unfortunately for Paul, as his responsibilities have grown so have the number of tasks he needs to do, and he can’t hold them all in his head anymore.
 In addition, because he is now more senior within the organisation and these errors are getting noticed by others, his capability is being brought into question.

 Strategy coaching is a form of coaching that works with individuals on a one-to-one basis to help them solve problems using skills that they have learned before.
 What is different from traditional coaching is that there is also a mentoring component to help them understand how their condition affects them.

-Being Neurodivergent at work – Understand the condition then build the strategy
+Being neurodivergent at work – understand the condition then build the strategy

 The coach worked with Paul to understand how his workplace and job role worked along with the responsibilities and tasks that he was frequently dealing with.
-Paul was able to talk through the many solutions that he tried over the years along with some of the frustrations that he had with sticking to a solution consistently.
-The coach was then able to present a couple of different strategies to Paul and they work together to work out which one would be most suitable for him.
+Paul was able to talk through the many solutions that he tried over the years, along with some of the frustrations that he had with sticking to a solution consistently.
+The coach was then able to present a couple of different strategies to Paul and they worked together to work out which one would be most suitable for him.
 This is where coaching crosses over with mentoring and this is entirely appropriate in this situation.

-The goal is to help an individual, build strategies that work for them.
-In addition to giving them the skills to adapt those strategies when situations change.
+The goal is to help an individual build strategies that work for them, in addition to giving them the skills to adapt those strategies when situations change.
 A key part is building a process of learning, playing with and then stress testing strategies while reviewing and reflecting on progress.

-Paul ended up selecting a To-Do List app that enabled him to focus on his tasks separately from other items like meetings and calendar events.
+Paul ended up selecting To-Do List app that enabled him to focus on his tasks separately from other items like meetings and calendar events.
 This was important for Paul as he had often struggled to differentiate between items that were time-bound and items that he had scope to do when he was ready.
-The other key part of using the app was that his To-Do List was available on several different platforms meaning he could access it when he wanted to.
+The other key part of using the app was that his To-Do List was available on several different platforms, meaning he could access it when he wanted to.
 The other big bonus was Paul was able to also manage his social and home life within the same app reducing his stress and arguably saving his relationship, as he had forgotten birthdays, anniversaries and many other key events.

-NB: his partner regularly talked about Paul’s memory as a ‘forgettory’.
+NB: His partner regularly talked about Paul’s memory as a ‘forgettory’.

 Part of this coaching also looked at how Paul could adapt what he’d learn in the future as his role developed and things changed because self-sustainability is essential, and it is vital that individuals like Paul are able to know where to get help and how to adapt the help they already have to meet future demands.